 PureVPN‘s offering goes beyond other providers on the market.
 In addition to standard VPN functionality (with an expansive network of 2,000+ servers in more than 140 countries worldwide), a subscription to PureVPN nets you a whole security suite that can be used to protect your device.
 These features include anti malware and anti virus protection, an anti spam filter for your email inbox, DDoS protection, app filtering, a kill switch, a dedicated IP address, and a NAT firewall.
 PureVPN software is available for Windows, Mac OS, Android, iOS, and Android TV devices, plus there are browser extensions available for the Chrome and Firefox browsers.

 Of course, PureVPN is also a popular choice for users who want to unblock Netflix.
 Please note that your mileage may vary with countries outside the US, including Japan.
 Netflix is adamant about cracking down on VPNs, and PureVPN is no exception.
 It makes our list for the same reason that all others do: The provider is dedicated to countering these blocking measures.
 If you can’t seem to get your anime fix from Netflix Japan, just give it some time.

 You can see information about using Netflix with the PureVPN service on their website along with a guide on troubleshooting Netflix errors.
-Don’t hesitate to reach out to their customer help line if you don’t find these resources immediately useful.
+Don’t hesitate to reach out to the PureVPN customer help line if you don’t find these resources immediately useful.

 Read our full PureVPN review.